 The general test approach was to configure a simulated enterprise site using an Avaya SIP telephony solution consisting of Communication Manager, Session Manager and Avaya SBCE.
-The enterprise site was configured to use the SIP trunking service provided by UPC.
-This configuration (shown in Figure 1) was used to exercise the features and functionality listed in Section Error!
-Reference source not found.
+The enterprise site was configured to use the SIP Trunking service provided by Eir.